 Literary History—With a Difference

 The time is ripe for a broad and contemporary history of women's writing.
-Orlando is the first instalment of a feminist literary history centred in women's production.
+Orlando offers a feminist literary history centred in women's production.
 It builds on the wealth of new knowledge that recent scholarship has produced.
 We believe that as an electronic history it can overcome some of the limitations of traditional literary history.

 Humanities computing makes possible new and flexible structures for doing literary history.
-The overall Orlando history will, when complete, bring together in electronic form a macro-history (the three broad historical guides to extended periods) and an extensive, multiple micro-history (the immense textbase of highly historically contextualized accounts of individuals' lives and careers).
-For the reader what this will mean is the ability to move back and forth between the granular, or detailed accounts, in the textbase and the over-arching narrative accounts.
-Every reader will be able to assess the critical narrative by reference to the materials to which it refers, or to expand on a particular topic, or to expand the context of the narrative discussion, or to pursue fruitful and serendipitous links through the pathways of the textbase.
-Conversely, a textbase reader who wants to know how a topic treated there fits into the overall picture will be able to link to the narrative history.
+The Orlando history brings together in electronic form an extensive, multiple micro-history (the immense textbase of highly historically contextualized accounts of individuals' lives and careers).
+For the reader this offers the ability to move back and forth among the granular or detailed accounts, to expand on a particular topic or context, or to pursue fruitful and serendipitous links through the pathways of the textbase.

-The Orlando Project team sees in this linkage of overview with particular histories an opportunity to build a new, fluid, complex, and interruptable literary history.
-Once integrated with the textbase, the narrative histories will provide interpretive arguments grounded in particularities.
-These arguments will serve as invitations to explore that rich detail and as encouragement to venture out on alternative pathways through the textbase.
+The Orlando Project team has grasped the opportunity to build a new, fluid, complex, and interruptable literary history: interpretive arguments grounded in particularities.
+These arguments serve as invitations to explore that rich detail and as encouragement to venture out on alternative pathways through the textbase.

 Women's Writing . . .